OffchainLabs/arb-os/doc/DataFormats.md

 **Subtype 1: tx from contract** has subtype-specific data of:

-* pre-deposit amount
+* pre-deposit amount (uint)
-* gas refund recipient
+* gas refund recipient (address encoded as uint; if zero, this will be replaced with the sender's address)
-* callvalue refund recipient
+* callvalue refund recipient (address encoded as uint; if zero, this will be replaced with the sender's address)
 * ArbGas limit (uint)
 * ArbGas price bid, in wei (uint)
 * destination address (uint)